Woutitit/woutitit.github.io/sound-recipes.md

 For warp mode, you may choose sync but other warp mode options like pwm are also used.
 In case of sync you may choose to do window sync (especially for softer sounds).
 With sync the automation curve, if not used with vibrato, maybe more gradual up and down (never max or min really, so it's more gradual but you may have some sudden jumps on impact and accent notes, like in leaps).

 Often doesn't seem to be any unison, just a single voice (but need more data on that).
 I guess that's so it has a strong center/mono presence.
+However, it's not uncommon to layer this with a more plucky timbre (like a bell an octave up) or perhaps with a different timbre (like a piano) or whatever.
+It depends on song and section.

 In terms of FX:
     - (Tube) saturation: Just a tiny bit.
 Can also just be a bit of waveshaping.
 Again for slightly more RMS and high-end presence.